Glad that it's been progressing well so far. Both the gout condition in elbow and uric acid level are showing promising results. Click the image .....

 Signs of high uric acid can often be observed in joints like the fingers, elbow, knee, ankle, foot or big toe, and the symptoms include swelling and discomfort.
 And, prolonged high uric acid may lead to gout condition.

-The health benefits of mulberry and kohki leaves and selected plants are supported by scientific findings.
-It has been shown that the botanical not only provide nutrients to support your body systems but also have the effect of decreasing reabsorption and increasing secretion of uric acid.
+It has been shown that botanicals and herbs not only provide nutrients to support your body systems but also have the effect of decreasing reabsorption and increasing secretion of uric acid.
+The health benefits of mulberry and kohki leaves and selected botanicals and herbs are supported by scientific findings.

-Selected plants and herbs are rich in phytonutrients with important antioxidant, provide synergistic effects to help balance uric acid level.
+Botanicals and herbs with specific phytonutrients provide synergistic effects to help balance uric acid level.

 Mulberry and kohki leaves are popular in Japan, where the Japanese have been consuming the teas as a natural remedy.
 High in phytonutrients such as morin and mulberroside, and astilbin respectively.